Roasted Butternut Squash and Brussels Sprouts Salad

 - 2.5 cups butternut squash, cubed

-- 2.5 cups brussel sprouts, halved or quartered depending on size
+- 2.5 cups brussels sprouts, halved or quartered, depending on size

 Maple Dijon Dressing